 In any case a very detailed business plan needs to be developed to ensure that economic benefits are reaped for many years after the event to make it worthwhile.
 The plan needs to be in place for the years in advance of the event and for at least one decade afterwards.

-E.g., with the 2012 Olympics in London about 6 years old, they are still dealing with some of the sites and redevelopment plans.
+E.g., with the 2012 Olympics in London over now for more than 6 years, they are still dealing with some of the sites and redevelopment plans.

 Half Street SE, looking toward N Street.
 WBJ photo.

 Baseball All Star Game in DC.
 This comes up with the Major League Baseball All-Star Game, which will be held in Washington next month.

 The Washington Business Journal writes in "Unfinished business: It's All-Star time, and Half Street is one sad construction mess," that the area around the stadium looks pretty gnarly.

 Last summer, I wrote about this, in "Urban design considerations for the area around Washington Nationals Baseball Stadium in advance of the 2018 All-Star Game."